Special Report: The remaking of Narendra Modi

 India's Planning Commission, which sets five-year economic plans for the country, has expressed concern about Gujarat's performance on a number of social indicators, such as malnutrition, maternal mortality, access to health, education for girls and minorities, and water, and says the state should be doing a better job on these issues given the size of its economy.

-"It appears that the high growth rate achieved ... over the years has not percolated to the marginalised sections of society," the Planning Commission said in its 2011 India Human Development Report.
+"It appears that the high growth rate achieved ... over the years has not percolated to the marginalized sections of society," the Planning Commission said in its 2011 India Human Development Report.

 "We do believe in inclusive growth, we do believe that the benefits of this development must reach to the last person.
 We're doing a good job, that's why the expectations are high.
 As they should be.
 Nothing is wrong," Modi told Reuters.